History of the Everett Chorale

 The Castro years ended with the future looking bright, a large enrollment and well attended concerts with the possibility of the Chorale being a tenant in the almost complete Everett Performing Arts Center (then Everett Community Theater) beginning with the December, 1993 concert.

-Notable events under Lee's tenure as director include the first "International Choral Festival" hosted by the Everett Chorale in 2002 with five choirs from the Puget Sound and Canada providing three days of free concerts throughout the community.
+Lee Mathews conducted the Everett Chorale for 25 years.
+During Mr. Mathews tenure the "International Choral Festival" was hosted by the Everett Chorale in 2002 with five choirs from the Puget Sound and Canada providing three days of free concerts throughout the community.
 In July 2007 the Everett Chorale represented the State of Washington and performed at the 2007 International Choral Festival in Beijing, China.
 The Chorale has participated in the Advent Sing in Vienna, Austria, sent an ensemble to perform at Carnegie Hall under the direction of John Rutter on two occasions, as well as performing on a regular basis such pieces as Orff's "Carmina Burana," "A German Requiem" by Brahms and Beethoven's "Ninth Symphony" with the Everett Symphony.
+Lee retired in 2018.